 - Parmesan cheese (shredded or grated will work)

 - Salt and Pepper

 - 1 ½ lbs.
 Flank steak, patted dry (may substitute skirt or hanger steak)

-- 1 ½ lbs.
-Little Potato Company Dynamic Duo bagged potatoes
+- 1 ½ lbs. baby potatoes, halved (such as Little Potato Company Dynamic Duo bagged potatoes)

 - 1 lb. asparagus, trimmed

 - 1 Tbsp + 2 tsp. olive oil

 - Preheat the oven to 375℉.
 Position the baking rack in the middle of the oven.